…. they were unschooled, ordinary men …. they had been with Jesus …. the crippled man healed standing with them – Acts 4:13,14

 Was the Bible used to justify one’s opinion, point of view?

-Did the message first began with an application in mind?
+Did the message first began with an application or conclusion in mind?

-Or, the message began from one’s regular reading of the Bible?
+Inspired from one’s regular time reading of the Bible?

 Was time spent to meditate on the scriptures, and seeking the Holy Spirit to guide us into His truth?